contract-ace/verify-openzeppelin/README.md

 cmake ..
 time make verify
 ```
+Note that the expected output should contain `UNSAT` to indicate that a bug has not been detected.

 Note that to verify `A1`, an interference invariant must be provided manually.
 This can be done by replacing `eval/pcmc/cmodel.c` with `/home/usea/verify/res/cmodel.c`.